Skip to main content

 Planet Press animals and plants.pdf (PDF document, 1.0 MB)

-This is a kids' version of the EGU article: 'Terrestrial ecosystems at risk of major shifts as temperatures increase'.
+This is a kids' version of the EGU article: 'Animals, plants and changing climate'.
 It was written by Jane Robb and reviewed for scientific content by Sam Illingworth and Frederike Wittkopp and for educational content by Phil Smith.

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.